 • Students who use the MacDonald Dining Center are allowed the full array of service without limits on “seconds” (except on special dining occasions).
 We do ask that you take one main entree at a time, and come back for seconds.
 Access to any meal in the Dining Center allows you to dine in an all-you-care-to-eat venue.

 • "Swipes" refer to the number of meals available with that meal plan in any one-week.
 The meal week runs from Monday through Sunday.
 No credits for swipes will be given due to illness or any other circumstance resulting in you missing a swipe.

-• Students who use the Farrell Hall Commons and Campus Convenience are offered a meal allowance during special serving periods.
+• Students who use the Farrell Center Commons and Campus Convenience are offered a meal allowance during special serving periods.

-• Bronco Bucks can be used in the Dining Center, Farrell Hall Commons, Treat Street, Library Café or Campus Convenience.
-Bronco Bucks balances will be carried over from the Fall to Spring semester provided a meal plan is purchased for the spring semester.
+• Bronco Bucks can be used in the Dining Center, Farrell Center Commons, Treat Street, Library Café or Campus Convenience.
+Bronco Bucks balances will be carried over from the fall to spring semester provided a meal plan is purchased for the spring semester.
 Remaining balances at the end of the academic year are non-refundable.
 Additional amounts of $20 or more may be added at any time.
-Students who leave SUNY Delhi at the end of the Fall semester are not entitled to a refund of unused Bronco bucks.
+Students who leave SUNY Delhi at the end of the fall semester are not entitled to a refund of unused Bronco Bucks.